+The City is authorized to make investments in accordance with "The Public Funds Investment Act of 1987".
+The City is also authorized by the Interlocal Cooperation Act, Articles 4413(32c) and 4413(43c), Vernon's Texas Civil Statutes, as amended, to invest in shares of a public funds investment pool.
+The City's investment policy authorizes certain investments that may be purchased by the City.
 Investments for the City are reported at fair value (generally based on quoted market prices) except for the position in TexPool and TexSTAR.
 In accordance with state law, TexPool and TexSTAR operate in conformity with all of the requirements of the Securities and Exchange Commission's (SEC) Rule 2a7 as promulgated under the Investment Company Act of 1940, as amended.
 Accordingly, TexPool and TexSTAR, qualify as 2a7-like pools and are reported at the net asset value per share (which approximates fair value) even though it is calculated using the amortized cost method.

-TexPool is subject to regulatory oversight by the State Comptroller, although it is not registered with the SEC while TexSTAR is subject to regulatory oversight by JP Morgan Chase, Inc. and First Southwest Asset Management, Inc. Texas Class is overseen by a Board of Trustees consisting of individuals from active participating Government Entities in the pool that are elected by the participants, and the fair value is the same as the value of the pool shares.
+TexPool is subject to regulatory oversight by the State Comptroller, although it is not registered with the SEC while TexSTAR is subject to regulatory oversight by JP Morgan Chase, Inc. and First Southwest Asset Management, Inc.